-8.43.
+8.34.
 The implementation period for completing obligations for Double Deck vehicles not operating on Designated feeder services are detailed in Table 6.

-Table 6 Obligations for Double Deck vehicles not operating on designated feeder services
+Table 6 Obligations for Double Deck vehicles not operating on designatedfeeder services

-Phase Obligations for Double Deck vehicles not operating on designated feeder services Milestone date 1 New vehicles registered on or after the EP scheme start date must meet the following requirements: Existing Euro VI equivalent standards or better CCTV installed for safety and security.
+Phase Obligations for Double Deck vehicles not operating on designated feeder services Milestone date 2 New vehicles registered on or after the EP scheme start date must meet the following requirements: Euro VI equivalent standards or better CCTV installed for safety and security.
 This will provide images inside the vehicle for safety and security and also facing forwards from the vehicle to help identify traffic issues.
 Also, a driver facing camera to ensure good driving standards.
-Automatic Vehicle Location equipment installed that will feed into TfWM's real time information system Heating and cooling for customer comfort USB charging available, including at every wheelchair space and priority seats Audio visual announcements: Next stop audio announcements on both decks, including through an induction hearing loop at every wheelchair space and priority seats.
+Free Wi-Fi Automatic Vehicle Location equipment installed that will feed into TfWM's real time information system Heating and cooling for customer comfort USB charging available, including at every wheelchair space and priority seats Audio visual announcements: Next stop audio announcements on both decks, including through an induction hearing loop at every wheelchair space and priority seats.
 Next stop visual announcements on both decks.
 Take all reasonable steps to alert passengers on both decks to route diversions through audio announcements on the vehicle.
 Take all reasonable steps to alert passengers on both decks to route diversions through visual displays on the vehicle.
 A display showing onward connection details by bus, train, metro or air, where applicable, from open data sources.
 Option to pay for tickets through contactless ticketing.
-2 All vehicles will have: Existing Euro VI equivalent standards or better CCTV installed for safety and security.
+Existing Euro VI equivalent standards or better CCTV installed for safety and security.
 This will provide images inside the vehicle for safety and security and also facing forwards from the vehicle to help identify traffic issues Automatic Vehicle Location equipment installed that will feed into TfWM's real time information system Heating and cooling for customer comfort Option to pay for tickets through contactless ticketing.
-3 All vehicles will have: Existing Audio visual announcements:
+Existing 3 All vehicles will have: Audio visual announcements: Next stop audio announcements on both decks, including through an induction hearing loop at every wheelchair space and priority seats.
+Next stop visual announcements on both decks Existing